ameybhavsar/octank-investment-funding-portal-blockchain/oifp-ui/README.md

 # Part 4: The User Interface

 The UI is a Node.js / AngularJS application and will run on your AWS Cloud9 instance.
-The instructions in this README will help you to install the NGO User Interface application, and connect it to the REST API you created in [Part 3:](../ngo-rest-api/README.md).
+The instructions in this README will help you to install the oifp User Interface application, and connect it to the REST API you created in [Part 3:](../oifp-rest-api/README.md).

-All steps are carried out on the Cloud9 instance you created in [Part 1](../ngo-fabric/README.md).
+All steps are carried out on the Cloud9 instance you created in [Part 1](../oifp-fabric/README.md).

 ## Which browser?